Favourited 204 times

 There are a few choices..
 You can bring a tent and camp in the meadow near the house.
 We can provide a tent if you give us some notice.

 We have several unheated spaces in our house and barn you can choose from in the warmer months.

 Our household avoids eating any meat or dairy from the store/mass production.
 Most of our fresh food comes from our garden, friends gardens or the forest.
 We don't cook meat but at times fish appears.
 Our daily diet is usually vegan friendly.

 If you want something other than porridge for your breakfast then please bring your own.
 We will provide basic ingredients for a hearty lunch and light dinner.
 We can share cooking between us.
 We have plenty of teas and chaga (mushroom tea coffee substitute).
-We don't often have coffee around so if it is part of your routine then bring it along.

 Across the river is this state park hiking and cycling trail:

-If you go north, you reach the Piusa sandstone cliffs and pottery store, south you reach Vana-Vastseliina and the preserved ruins of a Livonian castle.
+If you go north, you reach the Piusa sandstone cliffs and local pottery store, south you reach Vana-Vastseliina and the preserved ruins of a Livonian castle.
 The town of Obinitsa nearby has an art gallery, seto-culture farm museum, and a dramatic swimming lake.